openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance during Presentation (Requires Presentation of Additional Credentials During Issuance) {#use-case-2}

 An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a university diploma.
 The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
 The Wallet then offers the End-User a list of Credential Issuers, which might be based on a Credential Issuer list curated by the Wallet provider.
-The End-User picks the university she graduated from and is sent to that university's End-User experience (Web site or app).
+The End-User selects the university of graduation and is subsequently redirected to the corresponding university's website or app.

-The End-User logs in to the university, which determines that the respective End-User account is not verified yet.
-Among multiple identification options, the End-User chooses to present a Credential from her Wallet.
-The End-User is sent back to the Wallet where she consents to present requested Credential(s) to the university.
-The End-User is sent back to the university End-User experience.
-Based on the presented Credential, the university completes the End-User verification, looks up End-User data in its database, and offers to issue a diploma as a Verifiable Credential.
+The End-User logs into the university, which identifies that the corresponding End-User account is not yet verified.
+Among various identification options, the End-User opts to present a Credential from the Wallet.
+The End-User is redirected back to the Wallet to consent to present the requested Credential(s) to the university.
+Following this, the End-User is redirected back to the university End-User experience.
+Based on the presented Credential, the university finalizes the End-User verification, retrieves End-User data from its database, and proposes to issue a diploma as a Verifiable Credential.

 Upon providing consent, the End-User is sent back to the Wallet.
 The Wallet informs the End-User Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.